-Our story began in the fall of 1966, when two Morristown families looking for quality Jewish education for their own children spawned the idea for a day school for Morris County.
-These families, the Wertheimers and the Turners, joined with other dedicated families, area rabbis, and Jewish leaders to build support for creating a new school.
-The school would be a community day school, meaning that it would welcome families from all branches of Judaism.
-To make this point clear, the founders gave the school a “parve” name: Hebrew Academy of Morris County.
-With little experience or money, but a lot of hard work and tremendous commitment, the founding families' vision became a reality.
-In September, 1967, HAMC opened its doors with 18 children in classrooms at the Morristown Jewish Center in Morristown.
+In the fall of 1966, two Morristown families looking to give their children a Jewish day school education made their decision to create a school in Morris County.
+These pioneering families, Morty and Beatsy z"l Wertheimer and Charlotte and Alvin z"l Turner, joined with Michael Rubenstein z"l, other dedicated families, area rabbis, and Jewish leaders to build support for their concept.
+The school would be a community day school welcoming families from all branches of Judaism.
+With little experience or money but a lot of hard work, tremendous commitment, and a little bit of luck, the founding families' vision became a reality,

-In 2003-04,the Hebrew Academy celebrated its Double Chai (36-year) anniversary.
-To commemorate this special milestone, the school honored its founders: Morton Wertheimer, Alvin Turner z"l, Beatsy Wertheimer z"l, and Michael Rubenstein z"l.
-The plaques created for the founders included these famous words from Theodore Herzl: “If you will it, it is no dream.”
+In 2003 the HAMC celebrated its Double Chai (36 year) anniversary.
+To commemorate this special milestone, the school honored its founders: Morty Wertheimer, Beatsy Wertheimer z"l, Alvin Turner z"l and Michael Rubenstein z"l. with a gala dinner to mark the momentous occasion.

 In 2014, through an incredibly generous $15 million challenge gift from the Gottesman Family Supporting Foundation of the Jewish Community Foundation of Greater MetroWest NJ (JCF) as well as the passion and commitment of the entire community, construction began on the school’s new building.